ppy/osu-wiki/wiki/Help_Center/en.md

 **The answer is almost always yes, but check [stat.ppy.sh](https://stat.ppy.sh) or the [@osustatus twitter](https://twitter.com/osustatus) to make sure everything is running smoothly on our end.**

-If the servers are offline, don't close _osu!_ until we've fixed the issues and the servers come back up, and the game will try to submit your score again for up to an hour before it gives up.
+If the servers are offline, do not close _osu!_ until we've fixed the issues and the servers come back up, and the game will try to submit your score again for up to an hour before it gives up.

 #### Can you upload a score I set for me?